Bleksak/diffthis.nvim/README.md

 ## Usage

 Use your toggle key binding to toggle the diff window, then you can use the key bindings you have set to resolve merge conflicts.
-Toggling back will save the left (local changes) buffer as the original file.
+Toggling back will save the left buffer as the original file.
 Even if there are any conflicts left, so make sure to resolve every conflict before toggling back.
-Toggling back without any changes will revert back to the original file.
+This will probably get fixed in a future version of this plugin.

-## Warning
+## Contributing

-This plugin is using 'git show' for displaying the diff.
-I have no idea how bad it is in terms of performance.
-Feel free to open PR if you find any issues or want to improve this plugin.
+Feel free to open a pull request if you find any issues or want to improve this plugin in any way.